-- 64. Notwithstanding the degree of confusion which is afforded by the differing base dates across the Plan and the supporting evidence base (as discussed at Q3 of this Statement), it is clear from the Council's response to PQ43 that it remains of the view that the housing requirement of 486 dpa is sufficiently aligned with the identified need for employment land, albeit the figures are proposed to be amended on the basis of the amended end date of the Plan and the identification of Site EA1 (Omega South) to specifically address the unmet employment needs of Warrington, with any housing associated with this also serving to address Warrington's unmet housing needs.
-It is clear that the theory behind this approach has not changed since the Submission Draft Local Plan was published. - 65.
+- 68. Notwithstanding the degree of confusion which is afforded by the differing base dates across the Plan and its current evidence base (as discussed at Q3 of this Statement), it is clear from the Council's response to PQ43 that it remains of the view that the housing requirement of 486 dpa is sufficiently aligned with the identified need for employment land, albeit the figures are proposed to be amended on the basis of the revised end date of the Plan and the identification of Site EA1 (Omega South) to serve specifically to meet the unmet employment needs of Warrington, with any housing associated with this also serving to address Warrington's unmet housing needs.
+It is clear that the theory behind this approach has not changed since the Submission Draft Local Plan was published. - 69.
 Policy LPA05 sets a housing requirement for the Borough, over the Plan period, of 486 dpa (10,206 in total, assuming a revised Plan period of 2016 to 2037).
-This is a notable reduction from the Preferred Options version of Plan, which proposed 570 dwellings per annum. - 66.
+This is a notable reduction from the Preferred Options document, which proposed 570 dpa, equating to a total requirement of 10,830 dwellings between 2014 and 2033. - 70.
 The annual requirement of 486 dpa is arrived at following the application of the Government's Standard Methodology for calculating objectively assessed needs for housing.
-Whilst the Plan rightly acknowledges that this is a starting point, and that the stated housing requirement incorporates an uplift from the Standard OAN by 18 dpa, it is not clear how this requirement has been arrived at and how it relates to the Council's aspirations for economic growth. - 67.
-As a starting point, our Client considers that a housing requirement of 860 dpa should be considered, to truly align with the economic growth scenario set out in the SHELMA, to which, by the Council's own admission, the economy of St Helens is inextricably linked.
+Whilst the Plan rightly acknowledges that this is a starting point, and that the stated housing requirement incorporates an uplift from the Standard OAN by 18 dpa, it is not clear how this requirement has been arrived at and how it relates to the Council's aspirations for economic growth.

+71. As a starting point, our Client considers that a housing requirement of 855 dpa should be considered, to truly align with the economic growth scenario set out in the SHELMA, to which, by the Council's own admission, the economy of St Helens is inextricably linked.
 Without a significant uplift, it cannot be concluded that the SDLP is positively prepared or effective.
-However, we are mindful of past trends which, albeit constrained by Green Belt and an out-of-date Development Plan, indicate such a requirement may be challenging to achieve.
-In the event that the Council does not consider such a housing requirement to be deliverable, it should at least aim to deliver the St Helens dpa, but then factor in a further uplift to provide an opportunity to meet affordable housing needs.
+However, we are mindful of past trends which, albeit constrained by Green Belt and an out-of-date Development Plan, indicate such a requirement may be difficult to achieve.
+In the event that the Council does not consider such a housing requirement to be deliverable, it should at least aim to deliver the St Helens Strategic Housing Market Assessment (January 2019) Update's economic growth uplift requirement of 514 dpa, but then factor in a further uplift to provide an opportunity to meet affordable housing needs.
 This would result in an achievable housing requirement in the order of 590-600 dpa.